CamRobinson1103/CamRobinson1103/README.md

 [Linkedin Page](https://www.linkedin.com/in/cameron-robinson-9557051ba/)

 ## Sandman
--This is the final project I did as a student at AIE.
+This is the final project I did as a student at AIE.
 In it you play as a red panda collecting dreams to escape a dream.
 In this project I was in charge of the collectibles and win conditions

 ![alt text](https://user-images.githubusercontent.com/69812742/173671354-92470dcd-fcef-4f1f-a03c-1c28f032d8a8.png)